Creating a user

 Disk space quota: maximum storage space for a user's mailbox.

-The quota used is now visible with the dedicated progress bar visible above
+Quota usage is now visible with the progress bar shown in the screenshot above.

 About space quotas